As Christians, we know we’re supposed to make God our number one priority. It’s all throughout the Bible.

 But what about your free time after work, when the kids are sleeping or on the weekends?
 How do you spend that time?

 Do you go to church, meet up with friends for Bible study or go see the latest Christian movie because it looks really good?
 Do you invite your neighbors over for Sunday dinner in hopes of forming relationships and eventually sharing the gospel with them?
+Do you regularly read websites for Christian women or Christian blogs for women to help yourself grow in faith?
+Do you listen to Christian YouTubers or Christian podcasts for women?

 Do you teach Sunday School, help out at a non-profit or get involved in various community service projects around your town?
 Do you read Christian Living books to help you grow in faith, hang out on Christian websites (like this one!), or at least listen to Christian radio as you go about your chores?